NVIDIA/flownet2-pytorch/README.md

 [![Predicted flows on MPI-Sintel](./image.png)](https://www.youtube.com/watch?v=HtBmabY8aeU "Predicted flows on MPI-Sintel")

 ## Acknowledgments
-The Flownet-S model in this project was derived from [ClementPinard/FlowNetPytorch](https://github.com/ClementPinard/FlowNetPytorch).
+Parts of this code were derived, as noted in the code, from [ClementPinard/FlowNetPytorch](https://github.com/ClementPinard/FlowNetPytorch).